leonardovilarinho/vue-acl/README.md

 ### Contributing

 To help in the development and expansion of this repository take a FORK to your account, after you have made your modifications do a PULL REQUEST, it will be parsed and included here since it helps the plugin.

+If you prefer, write code to ES5 ES6 and transpile it using the Babel.